mjreed-wbd/sample-code/ldap/README.md

 plaintext port at `ldap://ldap.turner.com` will also work without negotiating TLS.
 But binding to it will require sending the password in the clear, in violation of ISO policy.

-##ActiveDirectory Notes

-User entries in AD live under `CN=Users,DC=turner,DC=com`.
-While you can bind with the actual Distinguished Name, as in other LDAP services, the DN is formatted oddly and hard to predict if you don't know it.
-For instance, mine is `CN=Reed\, Mark (TBS),CN=Users,DC=turner,DC=com`.
-Fortunately, you can also bind using the format `Turner\\$sAMAccountName`, in my case `Turner\mjreed`.